 The United States of America is the third largest country in the world, and the largest English-speaking nation.
-It is located in North America, and it bordered by Canada to the North, the Atlantic Ocean to the East, Mexico to the South, and the Pacific Ocean to the West.
-It has two additional states not connected to the main continent (referred to as the continental United Satates); Hawaii, a chain of islands in the Pacific Ocean, and Alaska, a large state connected to Northwestern Canada.
-The United States also has 14 dependent islands in the Pacific and Atlantic Oceans; the don't have the rights and priveledges as US states, but are still considered US territories.
+It is located in North America, bordered by Canada to the North, the Atlantic Ocean to the East, Mexico to the South, and the Pacific Ocean to the West.
+It has two additional states not connected to the main continent (referred to as the continental United States); Hawaii, a chain of islands in the Pacific Ocean, and Alaska, a large state connected to Northwestern Canada.
+The United States also has 14 dependent islands in the Pacific and Atlantic Oceans; they don't have the same rights and privileges as states, but are still considered US territories.

 The United States is the fourth most populous country on the planet.
 The majority of Americans live along the four edges: the East Coast, the West Coast, the Eastern Canadian border, and the Mexican border.
 The rest of the population is spread out throughout the South and East, with the central-North regions be less populated.
 The people in Hawaii live mostly on one island, Oahu.
 The majority of Alaskans live along the Southern coast of the state, especially in the city of Anchorage.

 The United States has a long history of native populations, dating back thousands of years.
 It is thought that a few decades before Europeans discovered the US, a widespread plague spread throughout the native populations of the land and wiped out a huge portion of them.
-When European settlers did come to discover the land, they unfortunately began to a long history of opression and assimilation, which has led to a number of issues with people of native descent today, most notably economic issues.
+When European settlers did come to discover the land, they began long history of oppression and assimilation, which has led to a number of issues with people of native descent today, most notably economic issues.

 The flag, referred to as Old Glory, has 50 white stars for each of its 50 states, and the 13 red and white stripes represent the 13 original colonies that made up the nation.
 The blue stands for loyalty, justice, truth, and friendship.
 Red stands for courage, zeal, and fervency (intensity).
 White stands for purity and rectitude (morality) of conduct.